algorandfoundation/algokit-utils-ts/docs/code/modules/testing.md

-By default it tests against an environment variable specified client if the standard environment variables are specified, otherwise against a default LocalNet instance, but you can pass in an algod, indexer and/or kmd if you want to test against an explicitly defined network.
+By default it tests against an environment variable specified client if the standard environment variables are specified, otherwise against a default LocalNet instance, but you can pass in an algod, indexer and/or kmd (or their respective config) if you want to test against an explicitly defined network.

 #### Parameters